Hi there, my name is Peri, and I have a really anxious mind. And

 4. Take a walk, step outside.

-your head.
+5. Call someone you trust, say every thought that is going through your head.
 (P.S.
 You can call me if you need someone to listen to you)

 6. Don't treat yourself negatively, it will only make it worse.